toros-astro/corral/docs/source/intro/tuto01.rst

   before going through any defined Steps.
 - ``my_pipeline/steps.py``: Every pipeline's step should be in this module, being this module one of the most important for data stream handling.
-- ``my_pipeline/alerts.py``: Modulo que contiene las alertas (anuncios para los usuarios) de algun estado esperado del pipeline (por ejemplo enviar un email cuando un proceso falle)
+- ``my_pipeline/alerts.py``: Inside this module the Alerts define the user custom communication channel to report expected results (a email for instance).
-- ``my_pipeline/commands.py``: Sirve para agregar comandos de consola especificos para el pipeline.
+- ``my_pipeline/commands.py``: Used to add custom console commands, specific for the pipeline.